LambdaTest/HyperExecute-Playwright-Vanilla-Javascript/README.md

 runson: win
 ```

-Playwright-JS Feature files in the 'Features' folder contain the Feature Scenario run on the HyperExecute grid.
-In the example, the Feature file *tests/test_4.spec.js* run in parallel on the basis of scenario by using the specified input combinations.
+Playwright-JS js files in the 'Tests' folder contain the Test Scenario run on the HyperExecute grid.
+In the example, the Test file *tests/test_4.spec.js* run in parallel on the basis of scenario by using the specified input combinations.

 ```yaml
 matrix: